syncfusion-content/windowsforms-docs/WindowsForms/treeview/TreeNodeAdvCustomization.md

 {% endcapture %}
 {{ codesnippet8 | OrderList_Indent_Level_1 }}

-<b>Step 3</b>: Now set the OpenImgIndex and ClosedImgIndex for each node in TreeViewAdv.
+Step 3.
+Now set the OpenImgIndex and ClosedImgIndex for each node in TreeViewAdv.

 {% capture codesnippet9 %}
 {% tabs %}